-- 1. An initial performance test shall be conducted for engine units 1, 5, and 4 for measuring NO_x (4 only), CO (1, 5, and 4) and CH2O (1 and 5 only) emissions from the engines to demonstrate initial compliance with the emission limits in Section II.A.
-The initial performance test shall be conducted within 90 calendar days of the effective date of this permit. - 2.
-Upon change out of the catalyst for engine units 1, 5, and 4, a performance test shall be conducted for measuring NO_x (4 only), CO (1, 5, and 4) and CH2O (1 and 5 only) emissions from the engines to demonstrate initial compliance with the emission limits in Section II.A and re-establish temperature and pressure correlations.
-The performance test shall be conducted within 90 calendar days of the date of the catalyst change out.

-- 3. The performance test for CO shall be conducted in accordance with the appropriate test methods specified in 40 CFR part 60, Appendix A. The permittee may submit to EPA a written request for approval of an alternate testing method, but shall only use that alternate test method after obtaining written approval from EPA. - 4.
-The performance test for measuring CH2O emissions shall be conducted in accordance with the appropriate test methods specified in 40 CFR part 63.
-The permittee may submit to EPA a written request for approval of an alternate testing method, but shall only use that alternate test method after obtaining written approval from EPA. - 5.
-The performance test for NO_x shall be conducted in accordance with the appropriate test methods specified in 40 CFR part 60, Appendix A. The permittee may submit to EPA a written request for approval of an alternate testing method, but shall only use that alternate test method after obtaining written approval from EPA. - 6.
-All tests for NO_x , CO, and CH_2O emissions must meet the following requirements: - (a) All tests shall be performed at a maximum operating rate (90% to 110% of engine capacity at site elevation). - (b) During each test run, data shall be collected on all parameters necessary to document how CO and CH2O emissions in pounds per hour were measured or calculated (such as test run length, minimum sample volume, volumetric flow rate, moisture and oxygen corrections, etc.).
-The temperature at the inlet to the catalyst and the pressure drop across the catalyst shall also be measured and recorded during each test run for each engine. - (c) Each source test shall consist of at least three 1-hour or longer valid test runs.
-Emission results shall be reported as the arithmetic average of all valid test runs and shall be in terms of the emission limits (pounds per hour and grams per horsepower-hour). - (d) A source test plan for NO_x, CO, and CH2O emissions shall be submitted to EPA at least 45 calendar days prior to the scheduled performance test. - (e) The source test plan shall include and address the following elements: - (i) Purpose of the test; - (ii) Engines and catalysts to be tested; - (iii) Expected engine operating rate(s) during test; - (iv) Schedule/dates for test; - (v) Sampling and analysis procedures (sampling locations, test methods,
+- 1. An initial performance test shall be conducted for engine unit TS6B-1 for measuring NO_x and CO emissions from the engine to demonstrate initial compliance with the emission limits in Section III.A.
+The initial performance test shall be conducted within ninety (90) calendar days of the effective date of this permit. - 2.
+Upon change out of the catalyst for engine units TS6B-1 a performance test shall be conducted for measuring NO_x and CO emissions from the engines to demonstrate initial compliance with the emission limits in Section III.A and re-establish temperature and pressure correlations.
+The performance test shall be conducted within ninety (90) calendar days of the date of the catalyst change out. - 3.
+The performance test for CO shall be conducted in accordance with the test methods specified in 40 CFR part 60, Appendix A. EPA Reference Method 10 shall be used to measure CO emissions. - 4.
+The performance test for NO_x shall be conducted in accordance with the test methods specified in 40 CFR part 60, Appendix A. EPA Reference Method 7E shall be used to measure NO_x emissions. - 5.
+All tests for NO_x, and CO emissions must meet the following requirements: - (a) All tests shall be performed at a maximum operating rate (90% to 110% of engine capacity at site elevation). - (b) During each test run, data shall be collected on all parameters necessary to document how NO_x and CO emissions in pounds per hour were measured or calculated (such as test run length, minimum sample volume, volumetric flow rate, moisture and oxygen corrections, etc.).
+The temperature at the inlet to the catalyst and the pressure drop across the catalyst shall also be measured and recorded during each test run for each engine. - (c) Each source test shall consist of at least three (3) 1-hour or longer valid test runs.
+Emission results shall be reported as the arithmetic average of all valid test runs and shall be in terms of the emission limits (pounds per hour and grams per horsepowerhour).

-- laboratory identification); - (vi) Quality assurance plan (calibration procedures and frequency, sample recovery and field documentation, chain of custody procedures); and - (vii) Data processing and reporting (description of data handling and quality control procedures, report content).
+- (d) A source test plan for NO_x and CO emissions shall be submitted to EPA at least forty-five (45) calendar days prior to the scheduled performance test. - (e) The source test plan shall include and address the following elements: - (i) Purpose of the test; - (ii) Engines and catalysts to be tested; - (iii) Expected engine operating rate(s) during test; - (iv) Schedule/dates for test; - (v) Sampling and analysis procedures (sampling locations, test methods, laboratory identification); - (vi) Quality assurance plan (calibration procedures and frequency, sample recovery and field documentation, chain of custody procedures); and - (vii) Data processing and reporting (description of data handling and quality control procedures, report content).

-II.D.
+III.D.
 Monitoring Requirements [40 CFR 71.6(a)(3)(i)(A) through (C)]